 Our first venue visit was to the beautiful Balmoral Bathers Pavilion.
 Its transport options included coming by car, taxi, water taxi or by bus 244 or 247 from Wynyard with a 900-metre walk.
 (That's nearly a kilometre in heels, people.)

-The historic beachside Neilsen Park Restaurant & Cafe and the nearby vintage-style tearoom charm of Vaucluse House are accessible by car, taxi, buses 324 and 325, or by ferry, with a seven-minute walk from the Watson's Bay ferry terminal.
+Handily adjacent to each other are the historic beachside Neilsen Park Restaurant & Cafe and the nearby vintage-style tearoom charm of Vaucluse House - both of which are accessible by car, taxi, buses 324 and 325, or by ferry, with a seven-minute walk from the Watson's Bay ferry terminal.

 Our final choice was the stunning Aqua Dining at Milsons Point next to Luna Park, looking straight at the Sydney Harbour Bridge and through to the Opera House.
 Guests could arrive here via water taxi, ferries, taxi, car, bus or train.

-Quite apart from the fabulous views and the three dishes per course dining option for our wedding, we loved the fact it would be so easy and flexible for guests to get there.
+Quite apart from the fabulous views and the three dishes per course dining option, it was so easy and flexible for guests to get there.